Ct pc 212 probate 2015-2019 form-2026

 3. In the 'Estate of' section, include all names and initials under which assets were held by the decedent, followed by their full address and date of death.

-5. Indicate whether the petitioner is a surviving spouse or next of kin.
-Check appropriate boxes regarding any claims against state aid received by the decedent.
+5. Indicate whether you are a surviving spouse or next of kin and check any relevant boxes regarding claims or aid received from the State of Connecticut.

-6. Detail all solely-owned assets in the designated section, including descriptions and fair market values.
+6. List all solely-owned assets along with their fair market values in the designated section.
 Ensure that total value does not exceed $40,000.

-Start using our platform today to fill out your ct pc 212 probate form online for free!
+Start using our platform today to easily complete your ct pc 212 probate form online for free!

 See more ct pc 212 probate 2015-2019 form versions